 The Risk of Drinking Un-Pasteurized Milk

-While seeking out the healthiest, most unprocessed foods has become growingly popular; most people won’t even consider kicking pasteurized milk.
+While seeking out the healthiest, most unprocessed foods have become growingly popular; most people won’t even consider kicking pasteurized milk.
 Instead, people are purchasing and consuming organic milk.
-Un-pasteurized milk has its risk, that’s why we have a pasteurization process to begin with.
+Un-pasteurized milk has its risk, that’s why we have a pasteurization process, to begin with.
 While the benefits of some of the good bacteria and pathogens could be immense, you also need to take into account that without pasteurization, you also have the bad bacteria and pathogens.
 The most common being E. coli and Listeria, which are killed during pasteurization.
-Food borne illness is nothing new, but the big question is, is raw milk too risky?
+Foodborne illness is nothing new, but the big question is, is raw milk too risky?

 Should You Be Eating Raw, Local Milk?

 The decision to leave pasteurized milk behind you and set out on the hunt for local raw milk shouldn’t be taken lightly.
 Generally speaking, yes, it is just milk, but there is risk involved that should all be considered.
 If you are considering making the switch, be sure to do your research.
 The majority of contamination in raw milk comes from the farm and the milking process.
 Something as simple as a handler’s hands or equipment not being properly cleaned before milking could mean an outbreak of illness caused by the milk produced.